trb-a/cumalis-lisp/README.md

 ## TODO

-  - Better documentation (espacially Javascript interfaces more).
+  - Better documentation (especially Javascript interfaces more).
   - REPL for Node.js.
   - Expose all items in create, forms, part of functions and LISP that can be called directly for usability.
   - Review the parameter names of functions. (to match R7RS)